 - Your dog could be bored.

-- Puppies are curious about everything, including their own poop.
+- Puppies are curious about everything, including their poop.

 - It may be learned

-However, in some cases, there could be something wrong with your pooch.
+However, in some cases, your puppy could be wrong.

 - Your dog could be lacking some essential nutrients in its diet.